We may get commissions for purchases made through links in this post. Thanks for the support! 👍

 The Aeropress Go is extremely easy to use, portable, extremely versatile, and crazy easy to clean.
 It also made it so I could finally feel confident in removing my automatic coffee maker off of the counter.

-This complete review is based on my use of this Aeropress over the past couple of months.
-I have probably used it 60+ times, and feel I have gotten used to it, and what it does, and doesn’t do well.
+This complete review is based on my use of this Aeropress over the past year and a half of using this coffee maker.
+Over this time as one of my main coffee makers, I have gotten used to it, and what it does, and doesn’t do well.